Prohibition Against Eating Fat and Blood

 God reserves the fat and the blood of sacrificial animals for sacred purposes, and Israel must honor these boundaries in covenant obedience.

-26 You shall not eat any blood, whether it is of bird or of animal, in any of your dwellings.
+26 You must not eat the blood of any bird or animal in any of your dwellings.

-27 Whoever it is who eats any blood, that soul shall be cut off from his people.’ ”
+27 If anyone eats blood, that person must be cut off from his people.’”

 God reserves the fat and the blood of sacrificial animals for sacred purposes, and Israel must honor these boundaries in covenant obedience.